beckerben/GarageDoorOpenerRaspberryPi/README.md

 3. getGarageTemp - The python script for getting the readings from the DHT11 module.

-For more information for setup and configuration of the software components, please see the INSTALL.txt file.
+For more information for setup and configuration of the software components, please see the [Wiki](https://github.com/beckerben/GarageDoorRaspberryPi/wiki).